HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

 --------------------------------------------------------------------------

-The ``--classes`` and ``--families`` flags from scraping data from CAZy are applied in the extact same way for retrieving taxonomy data from NCBI.
+The ``--classes`` and ``--families`` flags from scraping data from CAZy are applied in the extact same way for retrieving taxonomy data from GTDB.

 For instance, if instead of retrieving protein data for all CAZymes in your local CAZyme database, you want to retrieve protein data for CAZymes in specific CAZy classes then add the